 Foot pads indicate health

 With broilers, welfare can be seen in the foot pads.
 Healthy foot pads indicate healthy broilers raised in good conditions with fluffy litter.
 On our poultry farms, foot pad health is at a good level.
-For example in 2019, 99.46% of the broiler flocks in our chain got a foot pad quality index of zero, assessed by a veterinarian.
+For example in 2021 in Finland, 98.8% of the broiler flocks in our chain got a foot pad quality index of zero, assessed by a veterinarian.
 It is the best possible index reading.

 On HKScan's production farms, beak trimming is not done in any of our operating countries.